kinncjeu/kinncjeu.github.io/_posts/2013-10-31-ElasticSearch.md

 ## Searching

 Now, we will be able to perform a search in a node of the Nested object _WITHOUT MAPPING_ Isn't it fucking crazy?
-Yeah, it it!
+Yeah, it is!

 ```php
 $ curl -XPOST 'http://localhost:9200/users/user/_search' -d '{